Back to resources

 3. Mature Minors and Decision Making

-Parents, guardians and carers play an invaluable role in supporting a child’s learning and wellbeing through being actively informed and involved in decisions about a child’s life.
-However, children under 18 may ask to make decisions on their own behalf without the involvement of their parents or carers.
-There are a range of reasons why this could be the case, including where a child is living independently, or has a history of family conflict or family violence.
+Parents, guardians and carers play an invaluable role in supporting the learning and wellbeing of young people through being actively informed and involved in decisions about their lives.
+However, young people may sometimes ask to make decisions on their own behalf without the involvement of a parent, guardian or carer.
+There are a range of reasons why such a request may be made, including where a young person is living independently, or has a history of family conflict or family violence.
+Further examples of scenarios that may arise are detailed in the Mature Minor Assessment Checklist.

-The law recognises that as children become older and more mature, they are more capable of making their own decisions about a wide range of issues including decisions about their education, healthcare and wellbeing.
+The law recognises that as young people become older and more mature, they are more capable of making their own decisions about a wide range of issues including their education, healthcare and wellbeing.
 The law recognises that a young person may reach this stage before they turn 18 years old, but there is no specific age when a young person may be sufficiently mature and capable of making their own decision.
 These young people are referred to as ‘mature minors’.

 4. Risk management

-These reviews ensure that all relevant child safeguarding risks are identified and necessary mitigating strategies to reduce these risks are implemented.
+These reviews ensure that all relevant safeguarding risks are identified and necessary mitigation strategies to reduce these risks are implemented.

 5. Training of employees, volunteers and contractors